T-Rizzle12/Custom-Gmod-Bot/README.md

 - The bot will slowly regenerate ammo for its weapons when not in combat.
 This prevents the player from having to "give" the bot ammo or it having to be programmed to "find" ammo.
 (Collect it from dead enemies)

 # Issues
-- The bot doesn't know if a Nextbot is hostile or friendly, won't attack nextbots at all!
+- The bot doesn't know if a Nextbot is hostile or friendly.
-- The bot doesn’t know how to drive cars, basic support is planned.
+- The bot has very basic driving support.

 # Planned Features
-- [ ] Get the bot to detect Nextbots